bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 63°
-- Cloudy
+- Rain
-- 89% humidity
+- 86% humidity
-- 7 mph wind
+- 8 mph wind
-- 90% cloud cover
+- 88% cloud cover
-- 55 AQI 🟨
+- 56 AQI 🟨
-- 0.29 inches of rain in the past 24 hours
+- 0.3 inches of rain in the past 24 hours
-- 0.03 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>